SirPhysics/MATLAB/README.md

 **Leminscate.m**

-The infinity symbol ∞ (sometimes called the lemniscate) is a mathematical symbol representing the concept of infinity.
+Lemniscate, is also known as the infinity symbol ∞, is a mathematical symbol representing the concept of infinity.